 There’s nowhere quite like Vietnam – a land of true contrasts, from the frenetic and fascinating capital of Hanoi to the idyllic rice terraces of mountainous Sapa.
-Whether you’ve got a month to play with, or two weeks off work, here’s an at-a-glance guide to the cities in Vietnam to kick off your trip planning.
+With so much to see in this beautiful country, it can be hard to know which places to visit.
+Here is our guide to the best cities in Vietnam.

 Don’t miss: Seeing the thousands of lanterns on an evening stroll around the Old Town

 If you want to combine sightseeing with a spate of shopping, then the charming UNESCO world heritage city of Hoi An should be top of your list.
 Dating back to the 15th century, character positively oozes out of its ancient, ochre-hued walls.
 It’s not hard to see why the city is often dubbed the 'Venice of the East’.

 Spend your afternoons strolling along the main canal and exploring the labyrinth of winding streets, lined with market stalls, tailors, cafés and boutique shops.
 You can get almost anything made here – and for incredibly little money by Western standards – so be warned, you may be going home with far more than you came with.

 If shopping doesn't interest you, escape the crowds and pedal down to the ocean for some relaxing beach time – the beach is only a 15-minute cycle away.
 Hoi An really comes alive at night, when thousands of brightly-coloured silk lanterns illuminate every nook and cranny of the Old Town creating a magical glow – a photographer’s paradise.
 See why Hoi An was voted as one of the most beautiful places in Southeast Asia.

 Or browse accommodation of all kinds in Hoi An

 One of the best cities in Vietnam for: Countryside romps and canyoning thrills